aws-powertools/powertools-lambda-typescript/docs/core/logger.md

         logger.debug('This is a DEBUG log');
     };

-    // Enable the clean state flag
+    // Enable the clear state flag
     export const handler = middy(lambdaHandler)
         .use(injectLambdaContext(logger, { clearState: true }));
     ```